bjchia/bjchia.github.io/goals.md

 3. Finish Chrome Extension (InHealth)
 4. Boxing
   - Shadow boxing (Manny's tips: shadow boxing is how you develop your style)
+5. Fixing stacking of webpage for website on mobile

 Winter Quarter